speersma/pymaceuticals-challenge/README.md

 # pymaceuticals-challenge

 This repository contains one folder.
-Inside the folder are one jupyter notebook and one markdown file.
+Inside the folder are one jupyter notebook, one markdown file, and a folder containing the data used in this analysis.
 The markdown file details the instructions for this challenge assignment.
 The jupyter notebook contains analyses and visualization of a dataset of mice in a study of squamous cell carcinoma treatment.
 That notebook has a top level summary at the beginning of the file.
 Details about the study and that summary has been reproduced here for ease of access.

 # Pymaceuticals Analysis